 On our visit in late June there was a big rain storm in the morning.
 We ended up arriving later in the day to hike the gorge and it was very wet.
 It some spots there were large puddles to walk through.

 You will also want to consider the weather during the colder months.
-The state park is open year round but the gorge trail may be closed due to weather and other unforeseen circumstances.
+The state park is open year round but the gorge trail is closed in the winter months or due to weather conditions.
 Always check the website before you visit.

 Crowds at Watkins Glen can make it difficult to take your time and stop along the hike.
 The best time to visit is during the week and early in the morning.
 Weekends are busier.
 If you visit during the weekend consider arriving early.